Philips and Kurukulasuriya … and other items

-Filed under accountability, american imperialism, economic processes, energy resources, Indian Ocean politics, island economy, military strategy, politIcal discourse, power politics, security, self-reflexivity, transport and communications, world events & processes
+Filed under accountability, centre-periphery relations, China and Chinese influences, energy resources, foreign policy, governance, historical interpretation, Indian Ocean politics, island economy, landscape wondrous, legal issues, life stories, military strategy, nationalism, politIcal discourse, power politics, Rajapaksa regime, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, the imaginary and the real, transport and communications, truth as casualty of war, world events & processes

-Filed under economic processes, energy resources, governance, island economy, landscape wondrous, performance, politIcal discourse, Sinhala-Tamil Relations, sri lankan society, transport and communications, welfare & philanthophy, working class conditions
+Filed under accountability, centre-periphery relations, economic processes, governance, heritage, island economy, landscape wondrous, life stories, modernity & modernization, politIcal discourse, sri lankan society, the imaginary and the real, transport and communications, welfare & philanthophy, working class conditions

 Capt A. Banerjee, Sunday Observer, 23 April, 2017, where the title was slightly i different